digitalrebar/digitalrebar/install_ansible.md

 ## Install Process

 > There is no need to connect to the remote system via SSH.
-All steps are performed from your workstation by Ansibile.
+All steps are performed from your workstation by Ansible.

 From your workstation: